Dr. Sylvain Doré

 - We also intend to understand of the protective role of the heme metabolites in the brain using cellular/molecular techniques and various models of ischemic and hemorrhagic stroke, AD, and aging.
 New knowledge is gained specifically by investigating the action and the role of activity of the heme oxygenase enzyme and its unique bioactive metabolites, namely, carbon monoxide, iron, biliverdin, and bilirubin.

 - Our lab also provides molecular evidence for the potential therapeutic applications of complementary and alternative medicines.
-Using cultures of neurons it was observed that treatment with a standardized extract of Ginkgo biloba could alter the presence of specific genes/proteins important in neuronal function.
+Using cultures of neurons it was observed that treatment with a standardized extracts of Korean Ginseng or of Ginkgo biloba could alter the presence of specific genes/proteins important in neuronal function.
 The lab is exploring the regulation of the transcriptional factor Nrf2, and the increased expression of phase 2 protective enzymes, notably heme oxygenase.
 Also results have been obtained using resveratrol and other polyphenols, which appear to be active ingredients concentrated in red wines, and which has been proposed to explain some of the beneficial effects associated with the so called “French Paradox.”
 Similarly, experiments have provided evidence for a unique protective mechanism for the flavanol epicatechin which can be enriched in dark chocolate.
 These bioactive nutrients could provide resistance against damage induced by free radicals, the toxins which are generated with aging and are the hallmark of many neurodegenerative processes.
+This work is supported in part by NIH/NCCAM

 Join the team!